huang-yi/shadowfax/README.md

 ## Commands

-The package provides an artisan command to manage the swoole server.
+This package provides an artisan command to manage the swoole server.

 ```sh
 php artisan swoole:server